-It is the beginning of a new school year, after a school holiday of 6-8 weeks.
+It is the beginning of a new school year, after a long school holiday of 6-8 weeks.
 Have you decided what you are going to start teaching in the area of phonics?
 Have you thought of the phonics assessment you will conduct this year?
-One of the great features of Phonics Hero (get your free Teacher Account here) is that it provides child and class progress reports so you can quickly see what a student or class had achieved by the end of term last year.
+Included in a Phonics Hero Teacher Account are free paper phonics assessments.
+If you purchase the add-on, Child Accounts, there are also child and class progress reports so you can quickly see what was achieved by the end of the last term.

 This ‘summer effect’ is particularly pronounced with disadvantaged primary students, who have been found to lose 1.5 years of reading skills over the summer months (Cooper et al. 1996).
 You don’t want to start off the year with a frustrated or bored student.
 How can you know where you should start teaching phonics?
 By assessing current phonic skills using our phonics assessment resources!

 Decoding (reading) and encoding (writing) require a number of phonics-related skills and each of the following should be assessed:

 To assess letter-sound correspondences, use a checklist drawn from your literacy program.
 Here are your phonics assessments for Phonics Hero.